Acropolis’ midday closure leaves many tourists in the lurch as a heat wave lashes southern Europe

 The temperatures were forecast to hover at the same levels Saturday, with a small dip expected the following day.

-The Forestry Service issued a “red alert” regarding the fire hazard, appealing to the public to take extra care and avoid using any machinery outdoors that could spark a fire.
+The Forestry Service issued a “red alert”, appealing to the public to take extra care and avoid using any machinery outdoors that could spark a fire.

-In the capital of Nicosia, more than two dozen elderly people sought refuge at a dedicated heat shelter the municipality reserves for summer heatwaves.
+In the capital, Nicosia, more than two dozen elderly people sought refuge at a dedicated heat shelter the municipality reserves for summer heat waves.

-Councillor Elena Loucaidou told The Associated Press that many of the elderly who are on low incomes appreciate the opportunity to save on their electricity bill and enjoy the shelter’s air conditioned environs.
+Councillor Elena Loucaidou told The Associated Press that many of the elderly who are on low incomes appreciate the opportunity to save on their electricity bill and enjoy the shelter’s air-conditioned environs.

-Yiannoula Phinikaridou, 78, was one of those people who took advantage of the shelter’s conveniences.

 “In this heat wave, it’s very helpful for us to come here, get refreshed with cold drinks that they offer us,” she told Cypriot media.
-“It’s every important for us low-income retirees to save on electricity.”
+“It’s very important for us low-income retirees to save on electricity.”

-The heat is taking a toll on the country’s economic activity, particularly in the construction sector where laws obligate employers to offer workers frequent water breaks, shaded rest areas and even suspend work if temperatures hit specified high levels.
+The heat is taking a toll on the country’s economic activity, particularly in the construction sector where laws oblige employers to offer workers frequent water breaks, shaded rest areas and even suspend work if temperatures hit specified high levels.

 Cyprus Building Contractors Federation Director Yiannos Poumbouris said most contractors adhere to the law, but that often translates to diminished productivity because of delays and additional pay to employees if they are required to work either very early or later in the day to avoid peak temperature hours.

-For instance, cement pouring must be done either very early in the day or much later, meaning a higher cost for a contractor.
+For instance, cement pouring must be done either very early in the day or much later, meaning higher costs for contractors.
 Poumbouris said there are no figures on lost productivity as it is difficult to gauge, but that the contractors expect this during summer time.

+Swedish climate activist Greta Thunberg weighed in on the high temperatures in a post on Twitter, saying global heat records should serve as an urgent wake-up call.

+“Last week we experienced the hottest days ever recorded, many days in a row.
+We are also experiencing record high sea level temperatures and record low ice levels.
+This is an emergency.”